Native Languages of the Americas: Zuni Legends and Traditional Stories

 Ahayuta Brothers.)
 Twin heroes sent by Awonawilona to help Poshaiyankya and the first humans.

-Yanauluha is the benevolent culture hero of the Zuni tribe (sometimes referred to as a "transformer" by folklorists.)
+Yanauluha is the benevolent culture hero of Zuni mythology (sometimes referred to as a "transformer" by folklorists.)

 Unlike culture heroes in some tribes, Yanauluha is not a trickster figure but rather a dignified hero who teaches the Zunis the